 In my free time, I enjoy international backpacking, gourmet cooking, and hip-hop music.
 Before sunrise, you can find me boxing, biking or standing on my head.
 My relationships are the most valuable asset in my portfolio and the yardstick by which I'll measure my life's success.
 If you see me in NYC (or any other far-flung locale), stop and say hi.
 I've never met a stranger.

 For over a decade, Christine Young has lead women to push through fear, reprogram negative beliefs and overcome social conditioning to achieve their wildest dreams.
 Her clients land dream jobs, find soul mates, and authentically step into the life they were born to live.
 Christine teaches at large international corporations (including Bloomberg L.P.), leads virtual classes, and coaches clients one-on-one.
-Christine believes women will transform the world, as they harness their self-worth and speak their truth.
-She lives in New York City with her husband and English Bulldog, Lulu.
+"Leading other women to harness their self-worth and speak their truth is the best kind of job," said Christine.
+"I believe I'm being called to help women transform the world."